alexBraidwood/GLPong/README.md

-# Personal Game Engine
+# GLPong
-Personal game engine for fiddling with 2d / 3d math, algorithms, and learning.
+Pong game for getting aquainted with OpenGL, Image Loading, Physics, Input, etc. All from scratch.

 ## Overall Goal
-To provide a simple, open-source, base engine for accomplishing simple 2d or 3d games with the ability to easily extend beyond the most basic of engine features.
-This is engine is meant to be somewhere in between LÖVE and Godot in terms of usability and complexity.
+To provide a simple, open-source, pong clone that uses OpenGL and can deploy to a variety of devices

 # Requirements
 ###SDL2